 Accreditation is awarded to qualifying higher education institutes following an investigation by independent, external auditors.
-The purpose is to ensure that the institute keeps its promises to students.
+The purpose is to ensure that the institution keeps its promises to students.
 Those promises include things like:

 - Do the degrees offered prepare students for relevant careers in that field?